-- Enforceable when terminated without cause?
-Yes
+- Enforceable when terminated without cause? – Yes.

-- Employee non-solicitation agreement permitted?
-Yes
+- Employee non-solicitation agreement permitted? – Yes.

-- Customer non-solicitation agreements permitted?
-Yes
+- Customer non-solicitation agreements permitted? – Yes.

-- Does continuing employment equal sufficient consideration?
-Yes
+- Does continuing employment equal sufficient consideration? – Yes.

-- Statute of Limitations for breach of contract: 5 years
+- Statute of Limitations for breach of contract: 5 years.

 Missouri courts routinely scrutinize agreements to ensure they are reasonable as to time.
-Courts have generally upheld a one-year limitation.
-Longer time restrictions are likely to face scrutiny, and may or may not be upheld depending on the nature of the work performed by the employee.
+Courts have generally upheld a one-year limitation as per § 431.202(4).
+Longer time restrictions are likely to face scrutiny and may or may not be supported depending on the nature of the work performed by the employee.

 Two-year bans have been upheld for sales and marketing managers, and a three-year ban on competition has been kept for an agreement involving a company president.